samfitgen/trgen/docs/Full_Distance_Triathlon_Build-High_Volume.md

 **Description**:

-> Run 15min up to Easy-Moderate, RPE 6 to warm up, then back things off to just
+> Run 15min up to Easy-Moderate, RPE6 to warm up, then back things off to just
 > 7x1-minute, All-Out, high speed efforts, RPE10 with 3 minutes of recovery
 > running, RPE4 between each; cool down for 10 Easy minutes, RPE4 for about 50
 > minutes of running